 Issue age is determined based on the attained age of the owner or the oldest joint owner.
 For entity/non-natural owner, the issue age requirements are determined by the age of annuitant.
 Issue age limits may vary by the state and tax markets.

-Residency Requirements: US resident
+Residency Requirements: US resident (citizen or resident alien)

 Premium Payments and Allocations